spencerteetaert/MLmadeEZ/README.md

 # MLmadeEZ
-MLmadeEZ is a hackathon project geared at lowering the entrance age of machine learning.
-Being geared toward younger kids and students, MLmadeEZ is a user friendly, first principles approach to visualize and learn the basics of neural networks.
+MLmadeEZ is a hackathon project aimed at giving access to machine learning to people who do not know how to code.
+It has a user friendly interface and currently is designed for pattern recognition.